 1. Admission to the Music Education Major requires completion of the Music-Theory, Aural-Skills, and Keyboard-Skills course sequences, a minimum GPA of 2.7, passing the level-change examination, and departmental approval.
+Admission to the Teacher Education program requires the completion of Core Areas A - F; a minimum GPA of 2.7, including courses in the Core Curriculum transferred from other institutions; proficiency in writing (demonstrated by writing samples and/or a grade of C or better in ENGL 1102, proficiency in oral communication and the GACE Basic Skills/Program

+^{}Admission to the Teaching Internship requires the satisfactory completion of all coursework (see College of Education on page 145).
+Application must be made one calendar year prior to the internship semester.

-Admission to the Teacher Education program requires the completion of Core Areas A - F; a minimum GPA of 2.7, including courses in the Core Curriculum transferred from other institutions; proficiency in writing (demonstrated by writing samples and/or a grade of C or better in ENGL 1102, proficiency in oral communication, satisfactory completion of the Regents' Exam and the GACE Basic Skills Assessment; satisfactory completion of prerequisite courses and other departmental requirements; competency in music technology (demonstrated by a grade of C or better in MUSC 3230); and approval by the Department of Music.
-Successful completion of the Music education program requires that students must earn a grade of C or better in all professional education sequence courses and in supporting courses for the teaching field, including Area F of the core (see College of Education on page 175).
+Admission Assessment; satisfactory completion of prerequisite courses and other departmental requirements; competency in music technology (demonstrated by a grade of C or better in MUSC 3230); and approval by the Department of Music.
+Successful completion of the Music education program requires that students must earn a grade of C or better in all professional education sequence courses and in supporting courses for the teaching field, including Area F of the core (see College of Education on page 145).
 Satisfactory completion of the GACE Content Assessments in Music is required for Georgia Teacher Certification.